sbdev1234/cfg-ubuntu/README.md

 # cfg-ubuntu
-Boilerplate configuration for new Ubuntu (Debian) distros & dev containers.
-Use this template repo (see GitHub) as a start-point for your own.
+My configuration for new Ubuntu (Debian) distros & dev containers.
+Use the `tp-cfg-ubuntu` template repo (see GitHub) as your start-point.

 ## About